 Questions or Queries

-If you have any questions or queries about the cremation of your baby, please contact the administration office on 020 8894 9001 option 1, and a member of the team will be happy to explain the process.
+If you have any questions or queries about the cremation of your baby, please contact the administration office, and a member of the team will be happy to explain the process.